Sparse Tuning Enhances Plasticity in PTM-based Continual Learning: Experiment

-\textbf{Effect of MIST} To better understand the effect of MIST on PTM-based CL performance, we visualize both the new task accuracy and the incremental accuracy after each task in Figure~\ref{fig:new_task_curve} and Figure~\ref{fig:incremental_curve}.
-As shown, MIST consistently improves the learning effectiveness across all inserted methods.
-Specifically, in Figure~\ref{fig:new_task_curve}, the new task accuracy increases significantly for all methods after integrating MIST, demonstrating its ability to enhance the model’s adaptability to newly arrived tasks.
+\textbf{Effect of MIST}.
+To better understand the effect of MIST on PTM-based CL performance, we visualize both the new task accuracy (Figure~\ref{fig:new_task_curve}) and the incremental accuracy (Figure~\ref{fig:incremental_curve}).
+New task accuracy refers to the accuracy on the newly learned task, while incremental accuracy denotes the average accuracy over all tasks learned so far.
+As shown, MIST improves the learning effectiveness across all inserted methods.
+Specifically, in Figure~\ref{fig:new_task_curve}, the new task accuracy increases significantly for all methods after integrating MIST.
 This improvement indicates that the pre-adaptation phase provided by MIST helps the PTM align more effectively with task-specific distributions.
 Correspondingly, Figure~\ref{fig:incremental_curve} shows that MIST also leads to notable gains in incremental accuracy across all tasks.
 This is attributed to the improved learning efficiency on new tasks, which in turn contributes to higher cumulative accuracy when evaluated on all seen classes.
 Taken together, these results highlight the effectiveness of MIST as a plug-in component that improves the task-specific learning capacity of freeze-based methods while preserving their stability, ultimately leading to consistent performance gains in CL scenarios.